 3. To learn something new.
 Trying new things and learning new skills is great, but let’s not try to learn everything at once.
 Choose one thing, and follow through on it.
 Set aside some time each week to work on your new hobby, and remember that learning something new is a gradual process.
 Keeping a track of your progress and in turn charting out your plans in a planner is of utmost importance.

 4. To quit smoking.
 So, you want to quit smoking?
 That’s great; hats off to you!
 There are lots of ways to go about it.
 Put systems in place that will work for you and help you give this habit the flick.
 It often takes a while to quit successfully, so don’t feel too bad if your first attempts don’t work; just stick at it.
 Get yourself a Transformer ashtray as a memento that reminds you to transform yourself each day and quit smoking.

 5. To manage money better.
 It can be hard to keep tabs on your hard-earned cash, especially over the holiday season.
 One minute it’s there, the next it’s gone.
 This year, put in place some practical measures to help you keep a closer eye on your money.
-And while you're on it give yourself a break from devising new techniques to hold your cash together with the Batman money clip.
+And while you're on it give yourself a break from devising new techniques to hold your coins together with the Rolling Coins Elly Bank.

 Made up your own new year’s resolutions?

 Are your resolutions different from these?
 The logic behind these tips still applies: be specific, don’t set yourself huge tasks that you’ll never be able to follow through with, and try to limit the number of resolutions you set for yourself.
 Tell a friend about them so they can help you keep on track- and if your accountability partner does a great job treat them with eclectic gifts for friends.
 Sticking to your new year’s resolutions isn’t easy, but hey – if this year is a giant flop, you can always try again next year!